JamesKehr/SMB-over-QUIC/README.md

 # Validate-SoQCertificate
-Runs basic checks to on a certificate, or the LocalMachine\My store, to verify whether a certificate is SMB over QUIC compatible.
+Runs basic checks on a certificate, or the entire LocalMachine\My store, to verify whether a certificate is SMB over QUIC (TLS 1.3) compatible.

 This script works best with PowerShell 7+.
 PowerShell 7 is the preferred method because .NET 7 has better certificate methods, which guarantees better accuracy.
 Legacy Windows PowerShell 5.1 will work with limited functionality.